learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 Printables changes
 ~~~~~~~~~~~~~~~~~~
 - The student schedules pdf is now downloaded as a file instead of opening in the browser
+- Clarified the description of the teacher/moderator check-in lists

 Theme changes
 ~~~~~~~~~~~~~